curl/curl/docs/libcurl/opts/CURLOPT_PATH_AS_IS.md

 By default libcurl normalizes such sequences before using the path.

+This is a request for the *first* request libcurl issues.
+When following redirects, it may no longer apply.

 The corresponding flag for the curl_url_set(3) function is called **CURLU_PATH_AS_IS**.